Etherlibrium

-Etherlibrium is the debut album by rapper/producer Ron Browz, which was released on July 20, 2010.
+Etherlibrium is the debut studio album by Harlem rapper/producer Ron Browz, which was released on July 20, 2010.

 Background

 Guest appearances on the album include Maino, Red Cafe, J.R.
 Writer and others as well.

 On the topic of Etherlibrium being released on iTunes only and his original debut album, Etherboy being shelved, Ron Browz explained his feelings towards these things happening below:

 Ron Browz discussed to why the idea of Etherlibrium being released came about below:

 Music videos

 A video was released for "Good Morning" on June 4, 2010, on July 12, 2010, for "Half Time 2010", on July 20, 2010, for "In a Zone", and on September 7, 2010, for "Wishing on a Star".

+Reception

+Steve Juon, writing for RapReviews, gave the album a harshly negative review, criticizing the beats as "phoned-in" and painful to the ears, and Browz's flow as derivative.
+He scored the album a 3/10 overall.
+Amanda Bassa of HipHopDX expressed a similar viewpoint, noting "While he may have largely pushed Auto-Tune to the side on his new album, Browz shows that without the studio crutch, his rhymes offer very little."
+She criticized Browz's flows, singing voice, and production, specifically noting Browz's "dull and uninspired" use of well-known samples.
+Bassa gave the album a 2/5 score, and expressed curiosity regarding "how bad [Browz's] shelved major label album EtherBoy had to have been to never see the light of day" given that an album as "mediocre" as Etherlibrium had been released.